w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ### List of items
 {:.ap}

 In many situations, the carousel items are fairly brief so that a simple a list (`<ul>`) with individual list items (`<li>`) is sufficient to represent the carousel.
-This approach is robust and is compatible with HTML4 and HTML5.
-The example below shows the use of a list to represent a carousel.
+See the example below for a demo of this robust approach:

 {::nomarkdown}
 <%= code_start %>